 How To Make Your Flower Bouquets Last Longer

 The moment you take your fresh flower bouquets home from the store, the clock is ticking.
 Many people shy away from fresh floral arrangements as they’re considered to be rather short-lived.
-Understandably, it’s quite easy to forget that even though cut flowers are no longer in the ground, they’re still living entities that need proper care and maintenance in order to last a longer time.
+Understandably, it’s quite easy to forget that even though cut flowers are no longer in the ground, they’re still living entities that need proper care and maintenance in order to last a long time.
 To ensure you get plenty of viewing pleasure for your money, here are a few tips to get you started:

 A bouquet of roses can soak up a lot of water and you may find that within just a day, the water in your vase is completely gone.
 However, in the off chance that the water hasn’t soaked up, the stems of your flowers can harbor bacterial growth.
 Every day or two, make sure you empty the vase and fill it up with fresh water.
 For large arrangements, it’s best to tip the vase slowly to the side to empty the old water.